aws-amplify/docs/docs/lib/project-setup/fragments/android/rxjava/rxjava.md

     );
 ```

 While this doesn't save much for a single invocation, it provides great readability benefits when chaining asynchronous calls, since you can use standard RxJava operators to compose complex functionality into readable chunks.

-Consider a relational model where the creation of a `Post` requires also a creation of an `User` for the editor, and a `PostEditor` object to link the two together:
+Consider a relational model where the creation of a `Post` also requires the creation of a `User` for the editor, and a `PostEditor` object to link the two together:

 ```java
 Post post = Post.builder()